chrisquince/DESMAN/README.md

 The final output of the workflow is now in the `out/` directory and includes a FastA file for each predicted strain, along with posterior probability values for contig membership in the strains and SNV presence in the contigs.

 Note that the output location defaults to `out`, but can be changed to another directory with the `--output=` command-line option to `desmanflow.nf`.
+The FastQ file name extensions default to `.r1.fastq.gz` and `.r2.fastq.gz`, but can be changed with the `--r12extglob=` option.
+For example to change them to `.R1.fastq` and `.R2.fastq` you would pass `--r12extglob=".R{1,2}.fastq"` on the command-line.

+Once the workflow has completed it is safe to delete the `work/` directory, which contains data generated at the intermediate steps of the workflow.